Do I Need to Hire A Workers’ Compensation Lawyer?

 Any SSDI benefits you may be entitled to can be reduced by the award you receive from a workers’ compensation settlement.
 A workers’ comp attorney, in conjunction with attorneys skilled in Social Security Disability claims, can help you balance all the factors to maximize the benefits you receive from all sources, as well as advise you on how to set aside a portion of your workers’ compensation benefits to cover future medical costs, as may be required by Medicare.

-Even if you have been approved for benefits, your employer or their insurer may seek to reduce or terminate those benefits after a period of time by trying to show your condition has improved.
+Even if you have been approved for benefits, your employer or their insurer may seek to reduce or terminate those benefits after a while by trying to show your condition has improved.
 To that end, they will ask you to submit to an Independent Medical Exam (IME), usually with a doctor of their choice.
 You should speak with a qualified attorney to ensure you won’t have your benefits reduced or eliminated unfairly.

 You don’t develop symptoms from your injury right away

-Many injuries, specifically head injuries, herniated discs and sprain/strain injuries, may not show symptoms until days or even weeks after the fact.
-Medical issues in workers’ compensation cases can be complex and consequential injuries can develop as a result of you initial injury.
-For example, an injury to your leg that causes you to favor that limb while walking/moving may result in new symptoms developing in your hip, back or other leg.
+Many injuries, specifically head injuries, herniated discs, and sprain/strain injuries, may not show symptoms until days or even weeks after the fact.
+Medical issues in workers’ compensation cases can be complex and consequential injuries can develop as a result of your initial injury.
+For example, an injury to your leg that causes you to favor that limb while walking/moving may result in new symptoms developing in your hip, back, or other leg.
 An experienced workers’ compensation attorney is aware that sometimes injury symptoms don’t appear right away and can help you obtain the medical evidence needed to file your claim within the statutory time limits.

 You may be wondering what hiring a workers’ compensation attorney will cost.
 Workers’ compensation attorneys don’t require a retainer or charge an hourly fee like most attorneys.
 Instead, they receive a percentage of any money you are awarded for your claim, and this amount is set by the judge in each case.
 That means that your attorney will only get paid if they are successful in obtaining a monetary award for you.